Periodic orbit analysis for the deterministic path-preference traffic flow cellular automaton: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Professor Tetsuji Tokihiro for helpful comments.
-This work was supported by Platform for Dynamic Approaches to Living System from the Ministry of Education, Culture, Sports, Science and Technology, Japan.
-This work was also supported by the Japan Grants-in-Aid for Scientific Research No. 24651225 and No. 24500360.
+We would like to thank Professor Tetsuji Tokihiro and Professor Youichiro Wada for helpful comments.
+This research is supported by Platform for Dynamic Approaches to Living System (the Platform Project for Supporting in Drug Discovery and Life Science Research) from the Ministry of Education, Culture, Sports, Science (MEXT) and Technology, Japan, and Japan Agency for Medical Research and Development (AMED).
+This work is also partially supported by the JPSJ KAKENHI Grant Number 17K14199.